yassazx/Google-Maps-Scraper/README.md

 # Google Maps Scraper
-The Google Maps Scraper Project is a Python tool that automates the extraction of business details from Google Maps, including names, addresses, websites, phone numbers, reviews, and geolocation data, saving the results to Excel and CSV files.
+The Google Maps Scraper is a Python-based tool designed to automate the extraction of business information from Google Maps.
+Utilizing the Playwright library for web automation, this scraper performs targeted searches, collects business data, and compiles them into Excel and CSV files.

 ## Features
 Automated Searches: Input search terms to find businesses on Google Maps.